erikerlandson/edit_distance/README.md

 edit_distance
 =============

-A C++ Boost implementation of edit distance functions.
+A C++ Boost implementation of the edit distance between two sequences -- aka Levenshtein distance, aka string distance, aka string difference.

-The edit_distance library provides two functions:
+The edit_distance library provides a function edit_distance():
-* edit_distance(seq1, seq2) returns the edit distance (aka string distance, aka Levenshtein distance) between two sequences, which may be any C++ range.
+* edit_distance(seq1, seq2) returns the edit distance between two sequences, which may be any C++ range.
-* edit_alignment(seq1, seq2, out) returns the edit distance, and calls special handler methods from 'out' on the sequence of edit operations.
+* edit_distance(seq1, seq2, _script = out) returns the edit distance, and calls special handler methods from object 'out' on the correspondiung "script" of edit operations.

 These functions are based on a variation of the Dijkstra Single Source Shortest Path algorithm, optimized for the particular structure of an edit graph.
-They are efficient on long sequences with localized areas of differences (e.g. computing the diff of two similar files)
+They are efficient on long sequences with localized areas of differences (e.g. computing the diff of two similar files).
+Whenever conditions permit, an even faster specialized distance algorithm is automatically applied:
+    An O(ND) Difference Algorithm and its Variations by Eugene W. Myers
+    Dept of Computer Science, University of Arizona

 A user specified edit operation cost function can be provided:

-    // provide a customized cost for insertion, deletion and substitution/equal int d = edit_distance(s1, s2, _cost=my_cost_type());
+    // provide a customized cost for insertion, deletion and/or substitution int d = edit_distance(s1, s2, _cost=my_cost_type());

+    // use a customized definition of element equality: int d = edit_distance(s1, s2, _equal=my_equal());

 Sequences may be any kind of C++ range object, and may be mixed:

     // Any forward range can be provided to these functions.
-    // Sequence element types are not required to be exactly equal, as long as they are compatible. int d = edit_distance(my_vector, my_list | boost::adaptors::reversed, _cost=my_cost());
+    // Sequence element types are not required to be exactly equal, as long as they are compatible. int d = edit_distance(my_vector, my_list | boost::adaptors::reversed);